-We’ve carefully selected nine of the best fire pits on the market, from contemporary and luxury fire pits to more unusual statement designs from specialist makers.
+We’ve carefully selected ten of the best fire pits on the market, from contemporary and luxury fire pits to more unusual statement designs from specialist makers.
 Take a look through our favourite finds and get ready for those long evenings in the garden, cosied up under the stars.